panoply/vscode-liquid/readme.md

     // Whether attributes should be indented each onto their own line "forceAttribute": false,

+    // Attribute force control and handling for value expressions "valueForce": "intent",

     // If text in the provided document code should be preserved "preserveText": true,